Improving Order with Queues: Minimizing Down-Steps

+In this section, we characterize the set of runs determined by algorithm $\Opt$.
+For patience sort such a characterization is easy.
+Queue zero contains all left-to-right maxima of the input sequence, queue one contains the left-to-right maxima of the sequence obtained by deleting the elements in queue zero, and so on.
+Alternatively, queue $\ell$ contains all elements of rank $\ell + 1$, where the rank of an element is the length of the longest decreasing subsequence ending in it.

 Let $I_0$ be the input sequence.
-We will decompose $I_0$ into runs $s_0$, $s_1$, \ldots and simultaneously construct modified input sequences $I_1$, $I_2$, \ldots.
-The run $s_i$ is a run in $I_i$ and $I_{i+1}$ is obtained from $I_i$ by deleting the elements in $s_i$.
+We will define a run $s_0$ in $I_0$ and obtain a modified input sequence $I_1$ by deleting $s_0$ from $I_0$.
+We will define a run $s_1$ in $I_1$ and obain a modified input sequence by deleting it from $I_1$.
+Generally, we will define a run $s_j$ in $I_j$ and obtain $I_{j+1}$ by deleting it.
+Assume we have constructed $I_j$.
+Intially, $j = 0$.

-Assume $I_j$ is already defined.
-Let $f_j$ be the leftmost element in $I_j$ (if any) in which a decreasing sequence of length $k+1$ ends.
+Let $f_j$ be the leftmost element in $I_j$ in which a decreasing sequence of length $k+1$ ends.
 If there is no such element, let $f_j$ be a fictitious element after the end of $I_j$.
-Let $s_j$ be leftmost increasing subsequence of the prefix $I_j[\text{up-to } f_j]$ of $I_j$ ending just before $f_j$, i.e., $s_j$ starts with the first element of $I_j$ and is then always extended by the first element that is larger than its last element.
+Let $P_j$ be the prefix of $I_j$ ending just before $f_j$, and let $s_j$ be the sequence of left-to-right maxima of $P_j$, i.e., $s_j$ starts with the first element of $P_j$ and is then always extended by the first element that is larger than its last element.

-\begin{theorem} Algorithm $\Opt$ constructs runs $s_i$, $s_{i+k}$, $s_{i + 2k},\dots$ in queue $i$, $0 \le i < k$.
-Exactly the non-fictitious $f_j$ create down-steps. \end{theorem} \begin{proof} Let the rank of an element be the length of the longest decreasing subsequence ending in the element.
-Consider the execution of $\Opt$ on $I_j$ starting with empty queues and base queue $b$.
-Just before $f_j$ is enqueued, the elements of rank $i$, $0 \le i < k$, preceding $f_j$ in $I_j$ form the run in queue $q_{b + i}$.
-In particular, queue $q_b$ contains exactly the elements in $s_j$.
-When $f_j$ is enqueued into queue $b$, $b+1$ becomes the base queue and the contents of the queues $b+1$, \ldots $b$ are now the elements of rank $0$, $1$, \ldots $k-1$ in $I_{j+1}[\text{up-to and including } f_j]$. \end{proof}